stevejb71/rust-advent-of-code-2021/README.md

 # Rust Advent Of Code 2021

-Solutions to the Advent of Code 2021, in Rust.
+Rust solutions to the Advent of Code 2021.

+To run an exercise, for example Day 5, Part 2: `cargo run 5 2`